 Looking for some more seasonal recipes?
 There are so many delicious ways to prepare winter varieties of squash!
 Here are a few of my favorites I know you’ll love:

 - Buttercup Squash Soup

 When you’ve tried these muffins, please don’t forget to let me know how you liked it and rate the recipe in the comments below!

 Pumpkin Pineapple Muffins

-- Preheat oven to 400°F. Coat a 12-cup muffin tin with cooking spray.
+- Preheat the oven to 350°F. Grease or line a muffin tin with paper liners, then set aside.

 - In a small bowl, mix together the flour, sweetener, baking powder, cinnamon, ginger, baking soda, and salt.